 The value of the cards are as follow: Jack, Queen, King are all worth 10.
 The Ace can be 1 or 11.
 All numbered cards are taken at face value.

 All the top online casinos like Bovada offer Blackjack games to their players.
 Some of them also offer live dealer Blackjack with multiplayer tables.
 There are many online Blackjack variants, and each variation of the game has its own set of rules and payouts that all players must adhere to.
 It’s definitely a good idea to read up on the game’s rules before you play for real money.
 Check out the Bovada BJ Tables

 After the initial hand is dealt to the player, the player may take one of the following actions:

 Standing in BlackJack

-The player may decide to stand (not wishing to receive any more cards) because the value of the player's initial hand is either 21 or very close to 21 and thus the player does not wish risk obtaining a value greater than 21.
-Because if you bust you automatically lose, regardless of the dealer’s hand.
+The casino player may decide to stand not wishing to receive any more cards.
+Because the value of the player's initial hand is either 21 or very close to 21.
+Therefore the player does not wish risk obtaining a value greater than 21.
+Likewise if you bust you automatically lose, regardless of the dealer’s hand.

 The player may decide to hit (request another card) in order to try and reach a card value as close to 21 as possible.

 The player doubles his/her initial bet and then gets one more card.
 Doubling down is usually restricted to a hand total of 9, 10, 11 although some casinos allow you to double down on any 2 cards.

 Split pairs @ Bovada Blackjack